Attrell Cordes: Career

-Personal life
+Personal life and death

 Cordes endured several serious health problems, including diabetes for more than twenty years.
 He suffered several strokes, including one in 2005 which resulted in partial paralysis on the left side of his body.
 One of his legs had to be partially amputated below the knee due to gangrene.
-He had been living in nursing homes during recent years as his health deteriorated.
+He had been living in nursing homes during his final years, as his health deteriorated.

-Despite his poor health, Attrell Cordes and P.M.
+Despite his poor health, Cordes and P.M.
 Dawn have a strong influence on contemporary rap, including the cloud rap branch of the genre.
 Jon Caraminca of The New York Times praised Cordes' and P.M.
 Dawn's contributions, calling them "both underappreciated and quietly influential" in a 2016 obituary.
 In a 2011 interview, rapper Doc G listed artists who have credited Cordes and P.M.
 Dawn as influences, telling the interviewer, "Kanye West, T-Pain, Outkast...but you can't mention P.M.
 Dawn without mentioning De La Soul, and you can't mention Arrested Development without mentioning P.M.
 Dawn...Everybody begets somebody.
 We had the weirdness.
 Now it's okay to be weird; it's okay to wear bizarre things."